-Molecular breast imaging is a test that uses a radioactive tracer and special camera to find breast cancer.
+Molecular breast imaging is a test to look for signs of breast cancer.
+It uses a radioactive tracer and a special camera to make pictures of the breast tissue.

 Why it's done

-Molecular breast imaging is a safe procedure.
-Like every test, it carries certain risks and limitations, such as:
+Molecular breast imaging is safe.
+Like every test, it carries certain risks and limitations.
+These might include:

-Exposure to a low level of radiation.
-During molecular breast imaging, you're exposed to a minimal dose of radiation that's considered safe for routine screening.
-For most women the benefits of the test will outweigh the risks of radiation.
+- The tracer gives off a low level of radiation.
+During molecular breast imaging, you're exposed to a minimal dose of radiation.
+The level of radiation is considered safe for routine screening.
+The benefits of the test typically outweigh the risks of radiation exposure.

-- Allergic reaction to tracer.
-Though extremely rare, allergic reactions to the radioactive tracer can occur.
-Tell your doctor about any allergies you have.
+- The tracer can cause an allergic reaction.
+Though very rare, allergic reactions to the radioactive tracer can happen.
+Tell your provider about any allergies you have.

 - The test can't detect all cancers.
 As with all tests, molecular breast imaging may miss some cancers.
-Some cancers may be too small to be detected by the gamma camera.
-Others may be located in areas that are difficult to view using molecular breast imaging, such as those near the chest wall.
+Some cancers may be in areas that are hard to see using molecular breast imaging.

 How you prepare

-To prepare for a molecular breast imaging test you'll be asked to:
+To prepare for a molecular breast imaging test, you might need to:

-- Tell your doctor if you're pregnant.
-Molecular breast imaging isn't recommended for women who are pregnant.
+- Tell your health care provider if you're pregnant.
+Molecular breast imaging isn't recommended if you're pregnant.

-- Schedule the test for the beginning of your menstrual cycle.
-If you haven't been through menopause, it may be preferable to schedule your molecular breast imaging exam around 7 to 14 days after the first day of your period.
+- If possible, schedule the test for the beginning of your menstrual cycle.
+If you menstruate, schedule your molecular breast imaging exam around 3 to 14 days after the first day of your period.

-- Don't eat anything for 3-4 hours beforehand.
-Fasting before your test increases the amount of the tracer that travels to your breast tissue and creates better-quality pictures.
-It's OK to drink liquids, including water, diet soft drinks, and coffee or tea without milk and sugar.
+- Don't eat anything for 3 to 4 hours before your test.
+Fasting before your test increases the amount of the tracer that travels to your breast tissue.
+It's OK to drink liquids before your test so that you're hydrated.
+Choose clear liquids such as water, diet soft drinks, and coffee or tea without milk and sugar.

 What you can expect